 We’re just getting started

-We’re both excited and humbled by this incredible opportunity to partner with communities to re-imagine the ways health is fostered across our state.
-Our programs and grantmaking will be shaped by community aspirations for a vibrant, healthy Washington.
+We’re both humbled and excited by this incredible opportunity to partner with communities to improve health equity across our state.
+We plan to move forward thoughtfully and gradually, ensuring we are responsible stewards of the assets with which we’ve been entrusted.
+Our programs and grantmaking will be shaped by community aspirations for a healthy, vibrant Washington.

 The Momentum Fund

 For the past 30 years, donors in the community supported the work of Group Health Cooperative.
 Since 2008, thanks to these donors, nearly $7 million in grants have been made to organizations and public health jurisdictions across the state to support childhood immunizations and related endeavors.
 These efforts endure through our Momentum Fund.